|Quick Facts: Cartographers and Photogrammetrists|

 Although cartographers and photogrammetrists spend much of their time in offices, certain jobs require extensive travel to locations that are being mapped.

-Most cartographers and photogrammetrists need a bachelor’s degree in cartography, geography, geomatics, or surveying.
+Cartographers and photogrammetrists typically need a bachelor’s degree in cartography, geography, geomatics, or surveying.

-Employment of cartographers and photogrammetrists is projected to grow 5 percent from 2020 to 2030, slower than the average for all occupations.
+Employment of cartographers and photogrammetrists is projected to grow 5 percent from 2022 to 2032, faster than the average for all occupations.

-Despite limited employment growth, about 1,200 openings for cartographers and photogrammetrists are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 1,000 openings for cartographers and photogrammetrists are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Explore resources for employment and wages by state and area for cartographers and photogrammetrists.